-Walls can be appropriately detailed and constructed to meet the airborne sound level performance outlined in Table 1 of TGD E of the Building Regulations, provided good workmanship is adhered to onsite.
+Walls can be appropriately detailed and constructed to meet the airborne sound level performance outlined in Table 1 of TGD E of the Building Regulations 1997 to 2017, provided good workmanship is adhered to onsite.
 (See also Section 4.5, Figure 13 and Figure 14 of this Certificate).